clmarr/DiaSim/README.md

 - `-idcost <a number>` -- sets the cost of insertion and deletion for computing edit distances (cf. [**Metrics**](https://github.com/clmarr/DiaSim/wiki/Metrics) on the wiki)

+- `-files_only' -- run to create derivation and accuracy report files only.
+Will not stop.
+Intended for use in command line or as part of external workflows.

 - `-verbose` -- verbose mode -- prints out more information about file locations and other variables set at the command line call.

 There are also the following command line flags, which are put together after a single hyphen (eg. "`-ph`")